-Fuel, especially gasoline, is extremely flammable.
-Failure to follow these recommendations and the rules of good common sense could result in fire or explosion, which could cause personal injury or death.
+Fuel, is flammable.
+Failure to follow these recommendations and the rules of good common sense could result in fire, which could cause personal injury or death.

 The purpose of the Fuel System is to maintain the necessary supply of fuel to the engines and generator upon demand and as needed.
-The fuel system on your 35MY is comprised of the following components, which will be described separately:
+The fuel system on your 45C is comprised of the following components, which will be described separately:

-- Fuel Tanks
+- Fuel Tank

 - Fuel Tank Fills and Vents

 - Fuel Tank Grounding System

 - Fuel Distribution Hoses

-- Fuel Supply Valves

 - Fuel Filtration

-- Generator Fuel Selector Valve

-- Fuel Gauge and Selector Switch

-Fuel Tanks
+Fuel Tank